jack-work/DataverseComments/README.md

 # 🔍 Dataverse Comment Viewer
-This viewer provides a simplified representation of Dataverse comments on Canvas Applications.
-Certain aspects of the commenting system, including deleted comments, orphaned comment threads, and resolved thread states, are not fully represented in this view.
-For complete comment functionality and state management, please refer to the native Dataverse interface.
+This viewer shows Dataverse comments on Canvas Applications.

 Long-term support and maintenance of this project is not guaranteed.

 Comment data is available in the Comments dataverse entity.
 For more information about programmatically querying dataverse using OData, visit the official documentation: [Use OData to query data](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/query/overview)
 ## 📋 Prerequisites
 - PowerShell 7+
     - Check your version by running `$PSVersionTable.PSVersion` in PowerShell